venanzio/AoC/2023/README.md

 ## Day 13: Point of Incidence

-**Part 1**: Checking a vertical reflection around Row i is done by simply matching the row before i with the reverse of those after.
+**Part 1**: Checking a vertical reflection around **Row i** is done by simply matching the rows before i with the reverse of those after.
 For horizontal reflection, just apply the same operation to the transpose.

-**Part 2**: Like part 1, but instead of just checking equality of matching rows (or columns), count the differences: the right line of reflection is the one with just one difference.
+**Part 2**: Like Part 1, but instead of just checking equality of matching rows (or columns), count the differences: The right line of reflection is the one with just one difference.